 Here is the same data tabulated for easier reading.

 |Working Age (31-61)||$95,776|

 This is kind of unbelievable to me.
-Among all working age Americans, the average retirement savings is less than $100,000.
-Even the highest age group has average savings of only $163,577.
-This basically mean that most Americans are not going to be able to retire without help from Social Security, or they would have to continue to work.
+Among all working-age Americans, the average retirement savings is less than $100,000.
+Even the highest age group has an average savings of only $163,577.
+This means that most Americans are not going to be able to retire without help from Social Security, or they would have to continue to work.

 But this is the average.
 Here is the problem with looking at the average…the average net worth between Bill Gates and mine is about $52 billion…basically half of Bill Gates’ net worth…lol.